Utkarshalways/AudioPalette/README.md

 ## Feedback

 We welcome your feedback!
-If you have any suggestions, questions, or encounter any issues while using AudioPalette, please don't hesitate to reach out to us at [unknownbrry@gmail.com].
+If you have any suggestions, questions, or encounter any issues while using AudioPalette, please don't hesitate to reach out at [Email](mailto:unknownbrry@gmail.com).

 ## About Us